-Course title & Code Credits Credi Lecture t distributi course Tutorial Eligibility criteria Pre- requisite of the course (if any) FUNDAMENTALS OF RESOURCE MANAGEMENT DSC HS 205 4 3 0 1 12 th Pass NIL
+Course title & Code Credits Credit distribution of the course Lecture Tutorial Practical/ Lecture Tutorial Practice Eligibility criteria Pre- requisite of the course (if any) FUNDAMENTALS OF RESOURCE MANAGEMENT DSC HS 205 4 3 0 1 12 th Pass NIL

 - 1. To enable students to understand the fundamentals of resource management in changing scenario and available resources, their uses and conservation. - 2.
 To understand the processes of management in a scientific manner for the judicious use of resources.